mythily3/TutorConnect/README.md

 ### Description

-An iOS app that helps students quickly find and connect with local tutors based on subject expertise and school affiliation, using simple search and public school data APIs for relevant results.
+An iOS app that helps students quickly find and connect with local tutors based on subject expertise and school affiliation, using simple search and school data APIs for relevant results.

 ### App Evaluation
 - **Category:** Education